 4. Keep yourself busy and occupied

 So, what should you work on?
-I recommend you dedicate no more than two hours to work on job search and applications.
+I recommend you dedicate no more than two hours to work on your job search and job hunting.

 Set aside time to work on your resume, cover letter, write a blog, read interesting articles and watch videos relevant to your job or work.
 I usually watch some Tedx videos, work on my blog and my freelance projects.